acornett21/ack-multi-tenancy/README.md

 ## By: Adam D. Cornett

 ## Overview
-AWS Controllers for Kubernetes, ACK for short, is an open source project that project that enables a user to define and use AWS resources directly form Kubernetes and OpenShift.
-Each AWS service, say S# for example has it's own Operator (controller manager), that allows a user to define, create, update, delete an S3 bucket as an example.
-This is very powerful tool to be able to manage AWS resources, directly from an OpenShift cluster, via an Operator, thus reducing time/effort to create AWS resources.
+AWS Controllers for Kubernetes ("ACK") is an open source project that project that enables a user to define and use AWS resources directly from Kubernetes and OpenShift.
+Each AWS service, say S3 for example has it's own Operator (controller manager), that allows a user to define, create, update, delete an S3 bucket.
+This is very powerful tool to be able to manage AWS resources, directly from an OpenShift cluster, reducing time/effort to create AWS resources.

-Most of the articles/blogs about ACK use a single AWS account (IAM) for their examples, but ACK was designed and built with Multi-tenancy (multiple AWS account), support built in.
-In most IT departments and Enterprise organizations each department, or team has its own budget to keep track of, and untimely its own AWS account it manage (bill) their resources to.
-That will be the focus of this article, so setup the ACK S3 Operator with multiple AWS accounts.
+Most of the articles/blogs about ACK use a single AWS account (IAM) for their examples, but ACK was designed and built with Multi-tenancy (multiple AWS account) support built in.
+In most IT departments and Enterprise organizations, each department or team has its own budget to keep track of, and ultimately its own AWS account where its resources are billed.
+In this article, we will configure the the ACK S3 Operator with multiple AWS accounts in an example multi-tenant scenario.
 One account for the controller to run under, and one account to create Buckets against, and the
-'Marketing' department will get billed for.
+'Marketing' department will get billed.
 With that said, if you haven't already done so, I encourage you to check out some of the other articles about
 ACK listed below.

 ## Links to Other ACK Specific Articles
-There have already been a few articles written about ACK, if you have yet to read any, or want to learn more about ACK within the OpenShift ecosystem, recommend reading the follow articles.
+There have already been a few articles written about ACK.
+If you want to learn more about ACK within the OpenShift ecosystem, recommend reading the follow articles.

 - [Attention Developers: You can now easily integrate AWS services with your applications on OpenShift](https://cloud.redhat.com/blog/attention-developers-you-can-now-easily-integrate-aws-services-with-your-applications-on-openshift): High level overview of the project.
 - [How to use Operators with AWS Controllers for Kubernetes](https://cloud.redhat.com/blog/attention-developers-you-can-now-easily-integrate-aws-services-with-your-applications-on-openshift): Pre-install steps for S3 Operator.